U.S. regulators weigh future of appeal in MetLife case

 "FSOC is created by statute and it has duties and obligations under its statute," he said.
 "It should not and cannot abdicate its duties to a single district judge."

-(This version of the story corrects headline to show the appeal is the government's, not MetLife's, and clarifies that they are not weighing whether to appeal)
+Corrects headline to show the appeal is the government's, not MetLife's, and clarifies that they are not weighing whether to appeal